MoserMichael/my-notes/dev-other-blog.md

 I am hardly watching modern movies, somehow got the impression they now have a problem with their script, the script nowadays often looks incomplete with a fragmented narrative (maybe it's just my impression).

-Let's ask "Dr. Know" aka Google Bard:
+Let's ask ["Dr. Know"](https://en.wikipedia.org/wiki/A.I._Artificial_Intelligence) who is also known as Google Bard:

 > > Movie scripts in contemporary movies often look incoherent, incomplete with a fragmented narrative.
 Is that a correct impression?
 >